silver886/claude-code-sandbox/README.md

 Claude itself is launched as an unprivileged user (`core` on the VM, `claude` in the container/distro) — sudo is used solely for the mount syscalls.

-> **Supported hosts:** Fedora (Linux) and Windows (WSL2). macOS is not currently supported — `podman machine` on macOS uses Apple Virtualization.framework virtio-fs whose metadata cache hits EACCES on multi-hardlinked inodes after in-place writes (FB16008360 / [containers/podman#24725](https://github.com/containers/podman/issues/24725)), and there is no podman-side workaround for the per-file bind layout this project uses.
+> **Supported hosts:** Linux, macOS, and Windows.

-The single `$PWD → /var/workdir` mount on the VM/WSL backends is what avoids the macOS Apple vfkit virtio-fs bug where a `mount --bind` whose target sits under a `mount -o remount,ro,bind` virtio-fs parent makes `open()` return EACCES for non-root processes (containers/podman#24725, FB16008360).
+The single `$PWD → /var/workdir` mount on the VM/WSL2 backends is what avoids the macOS Apple vfkit virtio-fs bug where a `mount --bind` whose target sits under a `mount -o remount,ro,bind` virtio-fs parent makes `open()` return EACCES for non-root processes (containers/podman#24725, FB16008360).
 All binds in the new layout have source and target on the same device.

 > **Tip:** add `.claude/.system/` to your project `.gitignore`.
 The bucket contains your hardlinked `~/.claude/.credentials.json` (OAuth token) and per-project session history — none of it belongs in commits.